Geodan/i3dm.export/README.md

 -r: (optional - Default: false) Use RTC_CENTER for high precision relative positions

+-q: query (optional - default "").
+Query to add to the where clauses (for example: -q "id<5460019").
+Be sure to check indexes when using this option.

 --use_external_model (optional - default false) Use external model instead of embedded model

--q: query (not supported yet)
 ```

 ## Sample running